Manual Tracing

 Tracing operations

-See Quick Start guide on how to install and configure Graphsignal tracer.
+See the Quick Start for instructions on installing and configuring the Graphsignal tracer.

 Python

-To measure and monitor operations that are not automatically instrumented, wrap the code with trace() method or use @trace_function decorator.
+To measure and monitor operations that are not automatically instrumented, e.g. tool calls, wrap the code with trace() method or use @trace_function decorator.

 To record payloads and track usage metrics, use Span.set_payload().